efisoft-elt/pydevmgr_elt/docs/source/exemples/data_structure.rst

    # 0

 At creation the data is filled with default values, one need to link the data to a motor instance with a :class:`pydevmgr_elt.DataLink`.
-A call of the ``.download`` method will fill the data field to live values from the OPC-UA
+A call of the ``.download`` method will fill the data field to real values taken from the OPC-UA server

 .. code-block:: python